draco/vps-setup/README.md

 - Install `nginx`, `mysql`, `php5-fpm`.

 ## `add_user.sh`
-This script will:
+This script will create:
-- Create a new user and add to the following groups:
+- a new user and add to the following groups:
- - `mail` (if `ssmtp` is installed).
+ - `mail` if `ssmtp` is installed.
- - `sftponly` if restricted to sFTP chroot (no ssh).
+ - `sftponly` if restricted to sFTP chroot.
+ - `sudo` if granted sudo access.
-- Setup a PHP pool (each user runs php separately for security).
+- a PHP pool (each user runs PHP separately for security).
-- Create a MySQL user and database:
+- a MySQL user and database:
  - MySQL username and database name are the same as the account username.
-- Create an nginx server block for their domain, supports wildcard sub-domains.
+- a nginx server block for their domain.
  - `sub.domain.com` will map to `/home/$username/www/sub.domain.com/public_html/`.
+ - each user will be mapped to only one domain (and all its subdomains).

 ## `del_user.sh`
 This script will: